 The Gotterdamerung of The Griffin

-Ray Harryhausen was a creature effects artist who was active in films from the black and white period until 2010, three years before his death at the age of 92.
+Ray Harryhausen was a creature effects artist and cinema auteur who was active in films from 1949 until 2010, three years before his death at the age of 92.
+Movies featuring his creature effects take their place among the best High Fantasy productions to come out of the 50’s, 60’s, and 70’s, though this might not be saying much— audiences didn’t have much room to be selective.

-In the ‘Sinbad’ trilogy produced by Columbia Pictures, Ray Harryhausen towers over the primitive green screen like the prodigal son of the American Kaiju Film.
+By the same coin, hardly anyone bothers to remember Harryhausen films— but in the ‘Sinbad‘’ trilogy produced by Columbia Pictures between 1957 and 1977, Ray Harryhausen towered over the primitive green screen like the prodigal son of the American Kaiju Film.

-Each movie is crowned with an epic duel between some of Ray Harryhausen’s most awesome creations:
+Each of Columbia’s Sinbad films is crowned by an epic duel between some of Ray Harryhausen’s most awesome creations:

 In the 1957’s ‘The 7th Voyage of Sinbad‘, Sinbad and Love Affair escape by the skin of their teeth.
 The two monsters that are pursuing them become distracted by one another, forgetting about smaller prey and turning their blood-lust on each other.